 It's been a rough couple of years for Vodafone, but the mobile operator has been working hard to turn things around, beginning with the launch of its 4G network mid 2013, and the introduction of its competitive Red plans.

-For a long time, Vodafone kept quiet on its plans for 4G, even going so far as to say it was waiting for the right time to launch the network, despite rolling out 4G equipment to its network towers since the start of 2011.
+Late to the 4G party, Vodafone had kept quiet on its plans for 4G for a long time, even going so far as to say it was waiting for the right time to launch the network despite rolling out 4G equipment to its network towers since the start of 2011.

-All that hard work is finally being realised, with Vodafone progressively rolling out its LTE network across the capital cities and major metropolitan centres from June 2013 for customers, before making 4G accessible to anyone from July.
+Vodafone then began progressively rolling out its LTE network across the capital cities and major metropolitan centres from June 2013 for existing customers, before making 4G accessible to to new customers from July 2013.

 Contiguous for the win

 Late last year, Vodafone was boasting to have the fastest 4G network on the Australian market, though the telco admitted that this likely wouldn't last because, as it was the last to launch its LTE network, it didn't have as big a load and congestion on its network yet.

 In terms of devices, like Telstra and Optus, it has all the big names of the past year on its roster - iPhone 5S, Samsung Galaxy S5, HTC One M8, LG G2and the Sony Xperia Z2.
 But unlike its competitors, Vodafone handset prices are in most cases the lowest of the three telcos.